felko/neuron-mode/README.md

 also be linked and created on the fly by using `neuron-insert-new-zettel`.

-To avoid typos in tags which might mess up the organization of your zettelkasten, use `neuron-add-tag` which will allow you to select from already existing tags.
+To avoid typos in tags which might mess up the organization of your zettelkasten, use `neuron-add-tag`/`neuron-add-tags` which will allow you to select from already existing tags.

 #### Using rib